ca-carr/smart_contracts/2024/seminar_3.md

   Now we may want to list this token somewhere, or make it available for others to use.
 How can we do this?
 Take a look for services that allow you to list your testnet token.

+## Additional items for the ERC-20 token

+1) First, import your token from the contract address that created your token.
+What steps do you need to do to achieve this?
+2) Send your token to a member of your group
+3) Update your front-end html page to include the other functions your contract has, such as sending to another address.
+You can use remix to find the other functions that you can call

+# NFT contract
+Look up Seminar 3.1, where there is a guide to get started on creating an NFT and putting it on the metamask blockchain